Streamlining tracking number creation: more numbers and fewer mistakes

 Reflection

-This project reinforced something I carry into every project: the most impactful design decision is often about what not to change.
-I could have redesigned the entire wizard.
-Instead, I kept asking what the smallest change was that would create the biggest impact.
-That focus is what made it possible to ship quickly, measure cleanly, and see real behavior change.
+This project reinforced a core belief: the most impactful design decision is often what not to change.
+Rather than redesign the wizard, I focused on the smallest changes that could drive the biggest impact.
+That focus let us ship quickly, measure clearly, and see real behavior change.

-It also reinforced the value of working from behavioral data.
-The 85% destination number reuse pattern came from looking at what people actually did, and it changed the design in a meaningful way.
+It also reinforced the value of behavioral data.
+The 85% destination-number reuse pattern came from what users actually did, and it directly shaped the solution.